adityaarora1/LiveEdgeDetection/README.md

 # Integrating into your project
 This library is available in [JitPack.io](https://jitpack.io/) repository.
-To use it make sure to add the below inside project build.gradle file (root gradle file)
+To use it, make sure to add the below inside root build.gradle file

 ```
 allprojects {